mixer/developer-docs/pages/01.guides/03.core/02.BasicTutorial/doc.md

 # Basic Tutorial - Let's write a Ranker!

-This guide will walk you through the process of developing a bot which shows the tells the user their rank on Mixer, based on how many total viewers they have.
+This guide will walk you through the process of developing a bot which shows the user their rank on Mixer, based on how many total viewers they have.

 ## Writing the Code